simolus3/drift/docs/pages/docs/Using SQL/sql_ide.md

 template: layouts/docs/single
 ---

-Moor ships with an experimental analyzer plugin that provides real-time feedback on errors, hints, folding and outline.
+Drift ships with an experimental analyzer plugin that provides real-time feedback on errors, hints, folding and outline.

 ## Features